population-research/uganda-covid/response/wber_response.md

 that it did (and in particular, that it might have been much less strictly enforced in rural parts of Uganda).

+	**Response:** To address this, we now include the Google Mobility measure of the percentage changes in the number of visits to retail location relative to the baseline period.
+	Lockdowns are, indeed, less strictly enforced in the more rural regions than in the Central region judging from the percentage changes.
+	However, the first lockdown is still clearly heavily enforced in those three regions.
+	The pattern for the second lockdown enforcement is more mixed but, as we describe in the paper, there is still clear evidence of enforcement, even in more rural areas.

 \clearpage
 \onehalfspacing